 In general, Costa Rica is paradise for adventurous, nature-loving children who will love ziplining, nature walks and all the watersports on offer.
-The Santa Teresa Luxury Villas can all sleep families, and if you're coming on a multi-family trip you could take 2 or 3 together.
+The Santa Teresa Luxury Villas range in size from 1-4 bedrooms, and if you're coming on a multi-family trip you could take two or three together.

 Family friendly accommodation:

 All villas except Ivory (the honeymoon suite) would work for families, and most have sofabeds for additional guests.
 Villas Ivy and Harmony each have one bedroom that can be set up as a twin.

 Families Should Know:

 Villas Ebony and Ivory have lots of steps and are surrounded by steep slopes - not great for younger children.

 - Hospital: 30-minute drive

 The Santa Teresa Luxury Villas are in Santa Teresa, on the Nicoya Peninsula.
 They're on the west coast of Costa Rica, a 30-minute flight from the capital city San José.